phly/phly-swoole-taskworker/docs/book/tasks.md

 the task worker can provide details on the task being dispatched.
 The information you return from that method can be anything you need in order to help you identify task types or payloads in your logs.

+> ### Container argument
+>
+> The `$container` argument was added in version 2.0.
+If you were creating
+> custom task types previously, you will need to update your implementations to
+> accept the argument.

 ### The Task class